BobbyTheCatfish/augurbot/README.md

 * [config](#augurclient-config): The `config` object passed to the `AugurClient`.
 * [augurOptions](#augurclient-options-optional): The options object passed to the `AugurClient` upon initialization.
 * [applicationId](#augur-client): Your application's ID
-* [`moduleManager`](#module-manager): Holds all of the information for all loaded modules.
+* [moduleManager](#module-manager): Holds all of the information for all loaded modules.
 Includes functions for loading/reloading/unloading modules.

 ### AugurClient Methods
 Methods of the AugurClient class: